 It is also important to know whether you live in a judicial or non-judicial state, which you can check here.
 The key difference is that in judicial states, the person who is foreclosed on typically has a right of redemption, which could last as long as a year.
 This right also exists in some non-judicial states, so check applicable law or consult an attorney.
 During that time, the foreclosed individual can redeem the property by typically paying the foreclosure sales price as well as interest and allowable fees.
 This is very rare but could be a risk if you put a large amount of money into the rehab.
 It may be best to try to buy these redemption rights from the foreclosed party (typically, for a couple hundred dollars or so).
 Of course, it is always best not to invest any funds into the rehab until all redemption periods have expired and you have the foreclosure deed in hand.

 Buying a foreclosed home can be a great way to invest in real estate, especially since there is substantially less competition than buying listed homes.
 That being said, there are also more risks involved.
 It is a good idea to speak to an attorney and research your local laws beforehand.
 To get a better feel for the process, go to a few auctions without the intent of making an offer and just watch and learn.
-But once you get the hang of it, foreclosure auctions can be a great avenue to find profitable real estate investment properties.
+But once you get the hang of it, foreclosure auctions can be a great avenue to find profitable house fix and flips or other real estate investment properties.

 Disclaimer: The above is provided for informational purposes only and should not be considered tax, savings, financial, or legal advice.
 Please consult your tax advisor.
 All calculations and information shown here are for illustrative purposes only.
 All third parties listed above are for demonstration purposes only and are not affiliated with LendingHome.
 All views and opinions expressed in this post belong to the individuals referenced.
 NMLS ID: 1125207 Terms, Privacy & Disclosures.
 Copyright LendingHome Corporation 2019.